adlnet/xAPI-Spec/xAPI-Data.md

 ##### <a name="3.2.s3"></a>Metadata Provider Requirements

 * <a name="3.2.s3.b1"></a>Metadata MAY be provided with an identifier.
-* <a name="3.2.s3.b2"></a>If metadata is provided, both name and description SHOULD be included.
+* <a name="3.2.s3.b2"></a>If metadata is provided, both "name" and "description" SHOULD be included.
 * <a name="3.2.s3.b3"></a>For any of the identifier IRIs above the Metadata Provider SHOULD make a human-readable description of the intended usage accessible at the IRI.
-* <a name="3.2.s3.b4"></a>For any of the identifier IRIs above the Metadata Provider SHOULD ensure that this JSON metadata available at that
-IRI when the IRI is requested and a Content-Type of "application/json" is requested.
+* <a name="3.2.s3.b4"></a>For any of the identifier IRIs above the Metadata Provider SHOULD ensure that this JSON metadata available at that IRI when the IRI is requested and a Content-Type of `application/json` is requested.
-* <a name="3.2.s3.b5"></a>Where the IRI represents an Activity, the Metadata Provider MAY host metadata using the [Activity Definition](#actdef")
-JSON format which is used in Statements, with a Content-Type of "application/json".
+* <a name="3.2.s3.b5"></a>Where the IRI represents an Activity, the Metadata Provider MAY host metadata using the [Activity Definition](#actdef") JSON format which is used in Statements, with a Content-Type of `application/json`.

 ##### <a name="3.2.s4"></a>LRS Requirements

 * <a name="3.2.s4.b1"></a>The LRS MAY act as a [Metadata Consumer](#def-metadata-consumer) and attempt to resolve identifier IRIs.
 * <a name="3.2.s4.b2"></a>If an Activity IRI is a URL, an LRS SHOULD attempt to GET that URL, and include in HTTP
-headers: "Accept: application/json, */*".
+headers: `Accept: application/json, */*`.
 This SHOULD be done as soon as practical after the LRS first encounters the Activity id.
 * <a name="3.2.s4.b3"></a>Upon loading JSON which is a valid Activity Definition from a URL used as an Activity id, an LRS SHOULD incorporate the loaded definition into its canonical definition for that Activity,